Alexander Balfour: Early life

-Balfour was born in Leven, Fife, as the eldest of three sons of Henry Balfour (1796-1854), a foundry owner, and his wife, Agnes Bisset (1804-1881).
+Balfour was born in Leven, Fife, as the eldest of three sons of Henry Balfour of Dawyck (1796–1854), member of the Scottish landed gentry and a foundry owner, by his wife, Agnes Bisset (1804–1881).

 Biography

 He was educated at the High School of Dundee and St Andrews University, and in 1844 moved to Liverpool, where in 1851 he founded Balfour Williamson with Stephen Williamson and David Duncan.

 He was a committed philanthropist, and founded the Duke Street Home, to provide better conditions for sailors, and orphanages for seamen's children.

 He co-founded Edge Hill University (then Edge Hill College) in 1885, the first non-denominational teacher training college for women in England.
 There is a Halls of Residence called Balfour in his honour.

 He bought a country estate at Mount Alyn, at Rossett, south of Chester.
 He died there in 1886.
+Alexander is buried at Christchurch Cemetery, Rossett, Wrexham which is near to his former home.

 There is a statue of him by Albert Bruce-Joy in St John's Gardens, Liverpool.

 Personal life

-He was married to Janet Roxburgh (1844-1923), daughter of John Roxburgh.
-They had:
+He was married to Janet Roxburgh (1844–1923), daughter of John Roxburgh, minister of the Free Church of Scotland.
+Their offspring were: